top of page

 Pastel on Shikishi

 Yves Millet reinterprets the shikishi format through his signature pastel technique.
-Layer by layer, he builds soft fields of colour—turquoise seas, glowing skies, fleeting clouds—that suggest natural elements without fully describing them.
+Layer by layer, he builds soft fields of color—turquoise seas, glowing skies, fleeting clouds—that suggest natural elements without fully describing them.
 This restraint reflects his deep connection to East Asian aesthetics, where empty space and suggestion are as meaningful as form.

 A Dialogue Between Cultures